hareland/multi-cache-remember/readme.md

 [![Build](https://github.com/hareland/multi-cache-remember/actions/workflows/pest.yml/badge.svg)](https://github.com/hareland/multi-cache-remember/actions/workflows/pest.yml)
 ### What does this package solve?

+This package offers the rememberMulti macro for the Laravel Cache facade, providing efficient retrieval of multiple cache keys with customizable expiration and callbacks for missing keys.

 > The rememberMulti macro for the Laravel Cache facade provides several advantages over the traditional method of
 > looking up multiple cache keys one by one.

-These advantages include:
+### And...?
 1. Reduced number of cache lookups: With the traditional method, each cache key is looked up individually, even if some of them are being retrieved in quick succession.
 With the rememberMulti macro, all the requested keys are retrieved in a single call to Cache::many(), which can significantly reduce the number of cache lookups and improve